WHY TAKE THIS COURSE?

 Dive Alaska is excited to offer a resident instructor in Ron Fancher!
 Having an instructor in-house means that we can offer more flexible training that fits your schedule, while eliminating the need to fly in instructors from out-of-state.
 It also means that any additional training that takes place is offered with regular frequency.

-Instruction tuition for a GUE Drysuit Primer is $200.
-Cost for any pool rental, gas fills, tank rentals, classroom, and other course-related expenses is $100.
-Gear rental outside of tanks, food, lodging, transportation and dive site access fees are the responsibility of the individual diver.
+Instruction tuition for a GUE Drysuit Primer is $475.
+Cost for any pool rental, gas fills, tank rentals, classroom, and other course-related expenses, including drysuit rental is $125.
+Equipment outside of tanks, including food, lodging, transportation and dive site access fees are the responsibility of the individual diver.

 Tuition is due at time of booking, and is non-refundable 45 days out.
 Full course payment is due 30 days prior to class, and is non-refundable upon payment.
 In the event there is a cancellation or you are unable to attend a course, all efforts will be made to fill the vacant spot, but this is not a guarantee that the spot will be filled.